 Tinctures are created by suspending the active ingredients within another substance, usually alcohol and other oils.
 This is known as liposomal hemp oil, which is made by companies like Elixinol.
-Usually these tinctures are taken sublingually (under the tongue) for the desired effect.
-It is important to remember to allow the liquid to sit under your tongue as directed as small molecules can be absorbed this way and avoid some of the breakdown that occurs during digestion.
+Usually, these tinctures are taken sublingually (under the tongue) for the desired effect.
+It is important to remember to allow the liquid to sit under your tongue as directed as small molecules can be absorbed this way and avoid some of the breakdowns that occur during digestion.

 Dosage for these typically ranges between 25mg and 1000mg depending on the individual’s needs and condition.